 Apple has pushed the iPad to new heights with changes to iPadOS.
 It started as a simple fork of iOS and has grown into an independent operating system with unique functions.
-Cursor support, file management, and multitasking features make the iPad a viable laptop alternative.
+Cursor support, file management, and Stage Manager make the iPad a viable laptop alternative.

 Page last updated: